 No, a project that has finished construction and has received a final Certificate of Eligibility may not "switch" to Net Metering.
 A project that has a conditional Certificate of Eligibility may terminate their conditional Certificate of Eligibility, as described in Section 11 ("Termination Provisions") of the Non-Residential Tariff, or have their conditional Certificate of Eligibility expire, as described in Section 2.3.2 of the "Solicitation and Enrollment Process Rules for Solar (Greater than 25 kW), Wind, Hydro, and Anaerobic Digester Projects."
 Both of these documents can be found at the link at the top of this page.
-Please note that wanting to switch from Renewable Energy Growth to Net Metering will not be deemed a justifiable reason to terminate a Renewable Energy Growth Program conditional Certificate of Eligibility.
-However, the following exception applies: If the customer has a facility enrolled in Renewable Energy Growth to Net Metering.
+Please note that wanting to switch from Renew-able Energy Growth to Net Metering will not be deemed a justifiable reason to terminate a Renewable Energy Growth Program conditional Certificate of Eligibility.
+However, the following exception applies: If the customer has a facility enrolled in Renewable Energy Growth and installs an additional facility that they'd like to enroll in Net Metering, then the original facility may be transferred from Renewable Energy Growth to Net Metering.
 For full details, see the Renewable Energy Growth Non-Residential Tariff and the Net Metering Provision, R.I.P.U.C.
 No.2241.